DanielCalvo/studies/AWS/UltimateAwsCertifiedSolutionsArchitectAssociate/Section7_Route53/notes.md

 - Follow up on better understanding the difference between CNAMES and ALIAS, Stephan's explanation was a bit ambigious
 - Rewatch lectures 195 to better understand domain delegaton and lecture 187 to better understand CNAME vs ALIAS

-### 182. Section introduction
-- Yay we'll check a bunch of stuff!
-DNS is cool.
-There are graphs!
-- Also 3rd party domains

-### 183. Route 53 Overview
+### 75. Route 53 Overview
-- Managed DNS
+- Route53 is a Managed DNS
 - DNS is a collection of records and rules that help clients understand how to reach a server through a URL
 - Most common records:
     - A